API Reference

 ## Generated Reference

 The API reference is generated from the same public contract used by the API worker, SDK generation, and the downloadable OpenAPI document.
-This keeps endpoint documentation aligned with the versioned `/v1` surface.
+This keeps the endpoint documentation aligned with the versioned `/v1` API.

 Use the reference when you need exact paths, HTTP methods, operation IDs, request fields, response fields, parameters, and schemas.

-The narrative guides explain how to think about each feature.
-The reference gives you the exact contract to implement against.
+The narrative guides explain how each feature works.
+The reference gives you the exact contract your integration must implement against.

 1. Start with the narrative guide for the feature you are building, such as [Subscribers API](https://mailrith.com/developers/subscribers.md), [Broadcasts API](https://mailrith.com/developers/broadcasts.md), or [Import and Export Jobs](https://mailrith.com/developers/jobs.md).